pereznetworks/TD-Project8/devNotes/project-instructions.md

   1 step

-    As a developer, when I run the default GULP command, it should continuously watch for
+    As a developer, when I run the default gulp command, it should continuously watch for
         changes to any .scss file in my project.
       When there is a change to one of the .scss files,